 Records for purchases of insulin and diabetic supplies in a round were included in the Other Medical Expenses event files for 1996-2004.
 Beginning with the 2005 file, it was decided to exclude these records from the Other Medical Expenses event file since the expenditures have always been included on the Prescribed Medicines file.
 The Prescribed Medicines file is a more appropriate source for estimates of both utilization and expenditures for insulin and diabetic supplies.
-As a consequence, there are no records on this file where the variable OMTYPEX = 2 or 3 (the values used in 1996-2004 to identify records for purchases of insulin and diabetic supplies, respectively).
+As a consequence, there are no records on this file where the variable OMTYPEX = 2 or 3.

-Data from this event file can be merged with other 2015 MEPS HC data files for the purpose of appending person-level data, such as demographic characteristics or health insurance coverage, to each other medical record.
+Data from this event file can be merged with other 2017 MEPS HC data files for the purpose of appending person-level data, such as demographic characteristics or health insurance coverage, to each other medical record.

 This file can also be used to construct summary variables of expenditures, source of payment, and related aspects of the purchase of medical items.
-Aggregate annual person-level information on expenditures for other medical equipment is provided on the MEPS 2015 Full-Year Consolidated Data File where each record represents a MEPS sampled person.
+Aggregate annual person-level information on expenditures for other medical equipment is provided on the MEPS 2017 Full-Year Consolidated Data File where each record represents a MEPS sampled person.
 This aggregate information is provided for vision aids only and not for other types of other medical equipment.